distantspectators/DiSpecs/topic_modeling/README.md

 # Topic Modeling of the Distant Spectators

 ## Author:
 Sanja Saric
-Centre for Information Modelling - Austrian Centre for Digital Humanities, University of Graz
+(Centre for Information Modelling - Austrian Centre for Digital Humanities, University of Graz),
 ORCID: https://orcid.org/0000-0002-0802-6999
 ##